nick-casa/frame-filtering/README.md

 - To see information about runtime and number of cached frames used and total calls for inference, read the relevant `.pkl` file using `readPickle.py`
 - `getInfo.py` can make getting information from multiple videos easier
 - Use result `.pkl` files and dataset annotation files (`.objects.txt` files) to play videos with bounding boxes via `playVideosWithBoxes.py`

+# Running inference server

+Navigate to the desired inference model directory `/fastrcnn` or `/maskrcnn`

+- Build the container with: `docker build --tag IMAGE_NAME`

+- Run the container with: `docker run --rm -it -p 8080:8080 -p 8081:8081 --name CONTAINER_NAME IMAGE_NAME`